shinytoyrobots/shinytoyrobots-dotcom/content/blog/20190508--i-want-liverpool-to-win-the-league/index.md

 But I'd still prefer them to win the league instead of Manchester City.
 And the reasons are very simple.

+## Liverpool FC's owners don't stone people to death.

+A little more specifically...

 - Liverpool FC's owners don't stone people to death for having an affair.
 - Liverpool FC's owners don't flog people for having an illegitimate pregnancy.
 - Liverpool FC's owners don't execute people for changing their mind about their religion.